Ceramics designer

 Responsibilities

-As a ceramics designer working for a large company in industry, you'll need to:
+Within a large company in industry, you'll typically need to:

-• oversee production to ensure the brief is met
+- oversee production to ensure the brief and quality levels are met

 As a self-employed designer, or a designer working for a small company, you'll need to:

-• teach in further education and run community workshops
+- potentially teach in further education and run community workshops.

-If you're self-employed, you'll need to promote your work to generate business.
+If you're self-employed, you'll need to market your work to generate business.
 Typically you'll need to:

-• research trends, markets and prices by visiting craft exhibitions such as MADE LONDON
+- research trends, markets and prices by visiting craft exhibitions

 Salary